laminas/laminas-stratigility/doc/book/migration/to-v2.md

 your typehints to refer to the PSR-7 request and response interfaces instead of the Stratigility decorators, if you aren't already.

-The `Zend\Stratigility\Http` classes, interfaces, and namespace will be removed in version 2.0.0.
+The `Laminas\Stratigility\Http` classes, interfaces, and namespace will be removed in version 2.0.0.

 ## Error handling